Hidden Environmental Liabilities: Legacy Dry Cleaners and the Risk to Commercial and Industrial Property Owners

 About Us

 The Law Office of Jennifer F. Novak offers smart legal support for property owners and businesses.
 We focus on environmental court cases and rule compliance.
-Our team handles soil and groundwater cleanup, Clean Water Act citizen suits, and Water Board orders (Sections 13304 & 13267).
-We protect your interests by guiding you through complex rules and fighting for fair treatment.
+Our team handles soil and groundwater cleanup, Clean Water Act citizen suits, and Water Board orders.
+We guide you through complex rules and fight for fair treatment.
+Contact us today for dedicated environmental legal help.

 Scroll to Top